Savoie-Research-Group/papers/231001-Ann_Rev_Chem_Bio_Eng/readme.md

-This is the toy example (jupyter notebook) for deductive perspective.
+This is the Jupyter notebook containing the toy example described in the deduction perspective.